Watch the recording and view the slides

-This free webinar will bring together expert speakers to explore the different types of surgery, how best to support your patients before, during and after surgery, and managing post-operative complications.
-We’ll also discuss the purpose and procedures for biliary and duodenal stents and managing complications.
+This free webinar brought together expert speakers to explore the different types of surgery, how best to support your patients before, during and after surgery, and managing post-operative complications.
+We also discussed the purpose and procedures for biliary and duodenal stents and managing complications.

-We will also hear from someone affected by pancreatic cancer on their experience of surgery.
+We heard from someone affected by pancreatic cancer on their experience of surgery.

-If you’d like to know more about the use of chemotherapy and radiotherapy in pancreatic cancer, book your place at our event on 22nd October.
+If you’d like to know more about the use of chemotherapy and radiotherapy in pancreatic cancer, see part 2 of this webinar here.

 Agenda